bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 36°
-- Breezy and Overcast
+- Breezy and Mostly Cloudy
-- 84% humidity
+- 86% humidity
-- 12 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 86% cloud cover
-- 36 AQI 🟩
+- 37 AQI 🟩
 - 0.75 inches of rain and 0.03 inches of snow in the past 24 hours